 - Any fund set up by the State Government of Gujarat exclusively for providing relief to the victims of the earthquake in Gujarat

 - Any trust, institution or fund to which Section 80G(5C) applies for providing relief to the victims of the earthquake in Gujarat (contribution made during January 26th, 2001, and September 30th, 2001) or

 - Africa (Public Contributions – India) Fund

-- National Fund for Control of Drug Abuse (applicable from Financial Year 2015-16)
+- National Fund for Control of Drug Abuse (applicable from FY 2015-16)